ppham27/cheating-linear-models-simulations/README.md

 ## Generating the Data

 `runSimulations.sh` and `runSimulationsWithIntercept.sh` provide examples of how to run the program.
 As noted in the name of script `runSimulationsWithIntercept.sh` specifies that we run the simulation an intercept term, which is just an additional vector of 1s as a predictor.

+The first argument is the total number of simulations to be run.
+The second argument is `N`.
+For independent simulations, there is an optional third argument.
+If you pass `intercept` as the third argument, the linear regression will be run with an intercept term.
+For power simulations, the third argument is required.
+It should be a number between 0.05 and 1, which specifies the probability of detecting the effect of the treatment.

 ## Citations